bytebase/bytebase.com/content/blog/how-bytebase-uses-render.md

 1. **The demo page is stale**

-   Our demo page ([demo.bytebase.com](https://demo.bytebase.com)) was deployed on AWS EC2 .
+   Our [live demo page](/view-live-demo)) was deployed on AWS EC2 .
 There is an extra step to manually update it during each release.

 2. **No staging environment for each release**